 Florida, more than any other state, is known for having a lot of seasonal workers.
 Unlike most other states, Florida’s tourist season takes place when it’s cold throughout the rest of the country.
 Our Tampa workers compensation attorneys meet with more Florida seasonal workers between November and April than any other time of year.
+If you’re interested in learning more about if you should speak to a lawyer first about workers compensation benefits, visit this page

 Are You Sure That You’re a Seasonal Worker?